awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 ### Attribute Names<a name="limits-naming-rules-attributes"></a>

-In general, an attribute name must be at least 1 character long, but no greater than 64 KB long\.
+In general, an attribute name must be at least one character long, but no greater than 64 KB long\.

 The exceptions are listed below\.
 These attribute names must be no greater than 255 characters long:
 + Secondary index partition key names\.
 + Secondary index sort key names\.
 + The names of any user\-specified projected attributes \(applicable only to local secondary indexes\)\.
-In a `CreateTable` operation, if you specify a `ProjectionType` of `INCLUDE`, then the names of the attributes in the `NonKeyAttributes` parameter are length\-restricted\.
+In a `CreateTable` operation, if you specify a `ProjectionType` of `INCLUDE`,  the names of the attributes in the `NonKeyAttributes` parameter are length\-restricted\.
 The `KEYS_ONLY` and `ALL` projection types are not affected\.

 These attribute names must be encoded using UTF\-8, and the total size of each name \(after encoding\) cannot exceed 255 bytes\.